quipucords/quipucords/docs/installation.md

    ```
 5. Run a PostgreSQL database container. (optional, but recommended)

-   If you are comfortable running PostgreSQL elsewhere on your own, you may skip this step, but you will need to specify your own `QPC_DBMS_*` values later when you run the quipucords container.
+   If you are comfortable running PostgreSQL elsewhere on your own, you may skip this step, but you will need to specify your own `QUIPUCORDS_DBMS_*` values later when you run the quipucords container.
 Alternatively, you can run quipucords with no PostgreSQL database, instead using a local Sqlite file.
 However, we generally do not recommend using Sqlite as your database.

    If you wish to run PostgreSQL in its own container, run the following command:
    ```